 Here are some of my expert tips to make this recipe perfectly:

 Cannellini Beans. (aka White Kidney Beans) This bean variety is the key ingredient in traditional minestrone soup.
 I highly recommend using the Eden Organic brand because they are a) organic, b) pressure cooked making them lectin-free, and c) come in a BPA-free can.
-You will need to use the entire can for this recipe but don't forget to drain them before adding to the recipe.
+You will need to use the entire can for this recipe but don't forget to drain them before adding them to the recipe.

 Vegetable Broth.
 You can use "salted" or "low-sodium" vegetable broth, just make sure the brand you use doesn't contain citric acid.
 Keep in mind that you may need to adjust the amount of added salt in the recipe if you use "salted" vegetable broth.

 Coconut Milk.
 I added this ingredient to give the soup a "creamy" base as a replacement for dairy.
 It does have a slight coconut flavor so if you 100% don't like the flavor of coconut you may want to omit it, however, the soup will have a "broth" type base instead of a "creamy" base.
 Make sure you use "full-fat" coconut milk and use the entire contents of the can in the recipe - coconut water + coconut fat.